This guidance is for England, Scotland and Wales

 The definition of a product under the Regulations is wide-ranging and covers:

-There are certain products that are excluded from the part of the Regulations that deals with your right to redress; see the 'Misleading & aggressive practices: your right to redress' guide for more information.
+There are certain products that are excluded from the part of the Regulations that deals with your right to redress; see the 'Misleading and aggressive practices: your right to redress' guide for more information.

-There is a general ban, or prohibition, on commercial practices that are unfair.
+There is a general ban, or prohibition on commercial practices that are unfair.

 What does 'commercial practice' mean?
-A commercial practice is anything done by a trader to promote, sell or supply a productat any point before, during or after you make a purchase (if any).
+A commercial practice is anything done by a trader to promote, sell or supply a product at any point before, during or after you make a purchase (if any).
 It is considered an 'unfair commercial practice' if the following apply:

 You have the right to expect that a trader gives you clear and accurate information, which allows you to make an informed decision about a product; however, some traders do not play by the rules.
 A commercial practice becomes a misleading action when a trader gives you false information or presents it in such a way that it deceives you, or is likely to deceive you (even if it is factually correct) and you then take a decision about the product that you would not otherwise have done.